49ers’ win over Vikings ensures Seahawks’ path to Super Bowl stays away from Seattle

 The 1985 New England Patriots also did it.

-But should Seattle beat the Packers they will not lack for confidence heading to the Bay Area.
+But should the Seahawks beat the Packers they will not lack for confidence heading to the Bay Area.

-The Seahawks had two memorable games that each went down to the final play, the first a 27-24 overtime win in San Francisco on Nov.
+The Seahawks had two memorable games that went down to the final play, the first a 27-24 overtime win in San Francisco on Nov.
 11, the second a 26-21 loss to the 49ers in Seattle on Dec.
 29.

 In 130 minutes of action, the two teams were separated by just two points and 16 yards, the 49ers having slight edges in each.

-And if Seattle were to get there it would be the second time the two teams have played in the NFC title game, the other the epic 2013 contest won by the Seahawks 23-17 on their way to the only Super Bowl win in franchise history.
+And if the Seahawks were to get there it would be the second time the two teams have played in the NFC title game, the other the epic 2013 contest won by the Seahawks 23-17 on their way to the only Super Bowl win in franchise history.

 The 49ers advanced to the conference championship the old-fashioned way, dominating the Vikings up front on both sides of the ball.